Introduction to Research in Security & Privacy

 Class format

 You should expect to present at least 2 or 3 times during the term depending on the number of students registered.
 After the presentation, we will take a 10 minutes break and discuss the paper.
-You should come prepared for those discussions and be ready to engage.
+All students should come prepared for those discussions and be ready to engage.
 Submissions are to be made on Canvas, unless specified otherwise.

 Reading Schedule

-Classes take place on Tuesday and Thursday from 9:00am to 10:30am.
+Classes take place on Tuesday (Tu) and Thursday (Th) from 9:00am to 10:30am (check Workday for the location).

 Extra Reading Material